danielabd/Zero-Shot-Image-to-Text-Generation-with-a-Specific-Style/README.md

 variety successful captions of variety images according to the desired sentiment:
 ![](git_images/3_examples_imgs.png)

-The Effect of λ_sentiment on the Caption:
+The Effect of $\lambda_sentiment$ on the Caption:
 ![](git_images/small_different_lambda.png)
-as λ is bigger the description in the desired sentiment perspective is stronger but the maintenance on the right language attribute is compromised.
+as $\lambda$ is larger the description in the desired sentiment perspective is stronger but the coherent of the output sentence is decreased.

 ## Usage